-Replace The Soil
+Replace the Soil

 Because of the expansive root systems of most trees, sinking occurs for some time after you remove the tree.
 And this sinking happens because, as the remains decompose, it leaves many smaller voids.
-If the tree was close to your house and you don’t have a root guard, further settling under your foundation may occur.
+If the tree was close to your house and you don’t have a root guard, further settling under your home’s Baton Rouge foundation may occur.
 When you replace the soil, refill the hole until there is a mound about a foot taller than the rest of the yard.
-And as you refill the hole, you should pack the soil down, and even water it.
+And as you refill the hole, you should pack the soil down and even water it.
 This will help it settle where it needs to be much quicker.

 Making Drainage Improvements

 While the void in the ground may cause some short-term settling, it’s more likely that removing a tree will affect your home with drainage issues.
-For example, because trees absorb a lot of water, removing it can make your yard reach its saturation point sooner.
+For example, because trees absorb a lot of water, removing them can make your yard reach its saturation point sooner.
 This means, after a rainstorm, standing water hangs around longer and the soil under your home shifts with the inclement weather.
 The best way to avoid this is to improve the drainage in your yard to help avoid oversaturation.